freddye83/OpenSprinkler-Arduino/README.md

 - For the ENC28J60 Version:
 	- sadly I was unable to make one version of the code that simply switches between Wiznet5100 and ENC28J60 with a #define - there were simply too many compiler errors and weird conflicts between libraries.
 This is the reason that the two versions for Wiznet5100 and ENC28J60 are in seperate folders with seperate .ino files.
 	- I'm using non-standard pinouts for SPI so you'll definately need to amend "Defines.h" to update the chipselect pins for SD card and Ethernet to match your configuration

+- For the Wiznet W5100 Version:
+	- something is not quite right in the code to retreive weather (packetloop doesn't seem to handle it correctly 2 out of 3 attempts)

 - Library conflicts:
 	- if you're not careful you'll get a whole bunch (kind of like .dll hell from Windows in the old days before .net)